 The Division of Academic Affairs at the College comprises of the Program Development unit and the Distance Learning unit.
-This division is responsible for new program development, review and redesign of existing programs, as well as oversight of program approval processes, program accreditation, and maintaining overall academic standards.
+This division is responsible for new program development, review, and redesign of existing programs, as well as oversight of program approval processes, program accreditation, and maintaining overall academic standards.

 The program development process extends from the program concept inception to the program launch.
-This includes the selection of and working directly with faculty teams and leading industry professionals, to develop relevant program curriculum as well as working closely with the Instructional Designer (who is part of the distance learning team) assigned to the program being worked on, so that assignments and projects can be designed in conjunction with the faculty, for a unique online learning experience for the student.
+This includes the selection of and working directly with faculty teams and leading industry professionals, to develop relevant program curriculum as well as working closely with the assigned instructional designer (who is part of the distance learning team), so that assignments and projects can be designed in conjunction with the faculty, for a unique online learning experience for the student.